Information about Anatomy Examinations of the English-language Program

 (updated: 7th September, 2019)

-Students are asked to take note of the following subject prerequisite requirements: A pass in the Anatomy I. examination is a mandatory requirement for participation in Anatomy III. classes (from September 2019), and a pass in the Anatomy II. examination is equally mandatory for participation in Topographic Anatomy classes (from February 2019), as announced in August 2018.
+subject prerequisite requirements: A pass in the Anatomy I. examination is a mandatory requirement for participation in Anatomy III. classes (from September 2019), and a pass in the Anatomy II. examination is equally mandatory for participation in Topographic Anatomy classes (from February 2019), as announced in August 2018.

-Information about Anatomy Examinations for REGULAR students
+DETAILED EXAM-REGULATION for REGULAR students

 (and for those re-taking the subject)